alexsavio/alexsavio/README.md

 I currently live between the Basque Country (Spain) and Bavaria (Germany). 🌍🇪🇸🇩🇪

-I like to design, build and automate things:
+I like to design, build and automate things using:

 - machine learning,
 - distributed systems,